Costal cartilage

-The costal cartilages are bars of hyaline cartilage that serve to prolong the ribs forward and contribute to the elasticity of the walls of the thorax.
+Costal cartilage, also known as rib cartilage, are bars of hyaline cartilage that serve to prolong the ribs forward and contribute to the elasticity of the walls of the thorax.
 Costal cartilage is only found at the anterior ends of the ribs, providing medial extension.

-Differences from Ribs 1-12
+Differences from ribs 1-12

 The first seven pairs are connected with the sternum; the next three are each articulated with the lower border of the cartilage of the preceding rib; the last two have pointed extremities, which end in the wall of the abdomen.

 Like the ribs, the costal cartilages vary in their length, breadth, and direction.
 They increase in length from the first to the seventh, then gradually decrease to the twelfth.

 Their breadth, as well as that of the intervals between them, diminishes from the first to the last.
 They are broad at their attachments to the ribs, and taper toward their sternal extremities, excepting the first two, which are of the same breadth throughout, and the sixth, seventh, and eighth, which are enlarged where their margins are in contact.

 They also vary in direction: the first descends a little to the sternum, the second is horizontal, the third ascends slightly, while the others are angular, following the course of the ribs for a short distance, and then ascending to the sternum or preceding cartilage.